ashejim/C769/_build/html/_sources/task2.md

 You have *unlimited* submissions but limited time.
 And, typically this is the best and most efficient approach.

-### The task 2 template has suggested page lengths.
+### The Task 2 template has suggested page lengths.
 Are these lengths required?

 No. Those are just suggestions.
 The individual evaluator determines what qualifies as "sufficient detail" and will vary depending on the project and writing style.
 If you feel you've met the requirements, simply move on to the next section.
 Upon submission, it will pass, or they will request more details.

 ### How many submission attempts do I have?

 You have unlimited submissions (as with all WGU performance assessments).
 Furthermore, a project requiring multiple submissions is not precluded from being given an excellence award.
 However, do attempt to fully meet *each* requirement as submissions falling significantly short of the minimum requirements may be *locked* from further submissions without instructor approval.
 Moreover, such submissions do not receive meaningful evaluator comments.

 ### I can't find sources for section B, *Other Works*.
 What can I do?

-You are likely overinterpreting what's required.
+You are likely over interpreting what's required.
 Rarely are submissions sent back because cited works are unsuitable.
-You can use referenceable work created by a professional which can be *related* to your project -it does not need to align with your project entirely.
+You can use any citable work created by a professional which can be *related* to your project -it does not need to align with your project entirely.
 For example, a cloud migration project might include articles about AWS, security advantages, cost advantages, etc.

 ### My task two was returned for *sources* stating:

 > "In-text citations could not be found for portions of the task that have been quoted or paraphrased... " **What does this comment mean?**

 It indicates they could not find a matching in-text citation for every source on your reference list.
 Check that each reference has a match following APA style, e.g., (Author, year), and remove any references without matches.
-Use the [MS Word Reference Tool](https://support.microsoft.com/en-us/office/create-a-bibliography-citations-and-references-17686589-4824-4940-9c69-342c289fa2a5) to create, manage references, and avoid such errors.
+Use a [referencing tool](resources:general:grammar:sources) to create, manage references, and avoid such errors.
 Follow the in-text citations and the reference page format of the [tasks 2 and 3 examples](resources:examples).

 ### What if I start writing task 2 and want to change things?
 Do I need to resubmit task 1?